 - 1. Complete the Application for Admission to the Seminary. - 2.
 Complete the Personal Testimony form. - 3.
 Read, sign, and return the Standards of Behavior promise. - 4.
 Provide a copy of your birth certificate or passport. - 5.
 Provide a recent picture of yourself. - 6.
 Provide a copy of your immunization card and a valid documentation of your tuberculin skin test result conducted within 6 months prior to entry into the MAR program. - 7.
-Send all of these along with \$40.00 to the PIU Central Office.
+Send all of these along with \$40.00 to PIU Office on Guam Campus.